manuelmohr/x10i/README.txt

 == Git Submodules ==

-The jFirm library is an external project.
+The jFirm and libfirm library is an external project.
 You should import it with git submodules.
 Usually the following is enough:

 	git submodule update --init